gesape/AutoStatsQ/README.md

 - !autostatsq.config.CakeTTTGenerator
   # uses travel time tables instead of cake (faster, but settings more difficult)
+  # if you are not familiar with fomosto' travel time tables use ArrTConfig section
+  # instead!
   calc_ttt: false
   dir_ttt: /directory/to/save/traveltimes/
   earthmodel_id: prem-no-ocean.f